fracz/supla-filesensors/README.md

 ![LYWSD03MMC image](https://raw.githubusercontent.com/fracz/supla-dev-files/master/img/LYWSD03MMC.jpg)
 ![LYWSD03MMC on SUPLA](https://raw.githubusercontent.com/fracz/supla-filesensors/master/img/LYWSD03MMC.png)

+Download `LYWSD03MMC.py` script from https://github.com/JsBergbau/MiTemperature2 and
+install all of its [prerequisites](https://github.com/JsBergbau/MiTemperature2#prequisites--requirements).
-Download `LYWSD03MMC.py` script from https://github.com/JsBergbau/MiTemperature2 and make it saving the readings to a file.
+Then use it to save the readings to a file.
 Use this file to send values to the SUPLA pretending it is a DHT-22 sensor.

 Example installation: